dbolya/yolact/README.md

 ```

 A model for realtime instance segmentation.
 Yolact is still in development, so all of this is still subject to change.
-Here's a look at our current results (20fps on a Titan Xp):
+Here's a look at our current results (31.5 fps on a Titan Xp):

 ![Example 1](data/yolact_example_1.png)